 To apply for registration you must:

-- have completed or be enrolled in a recognised New Zealand qualification (recognised New Zealand qualification are listed here) – or
+- have completed a recognised New Zealand qualification (recognised New Zealand qualification are listed here) – or

-- have an overseas equivalent (which has been confirmed by completing a Non-binding assessment) or
+- have an overseas equivalent (which has been confirmed by completing a Non-binding assessment or as part of the mutual agreement with Australia) or

 - have enough practical experience to compensate for the lack of a NZ recognised qualification, as per the SWRB Criteria for Section 13 Registration